Food Allergy and Packaged Foods

 The Food Standards Code also requires that sulphites in concentrations of 10mg/kg or more must also be declared on food labels of packaged foods.
 Sulphites are listed because sulphites in food can trigger asthma symptoms in people with asthma.

-The new Plain English Allergen Labelling law means that the common names of food allergens must be listed on a food label. (e.g. the word egg rather than just the protein in egg which is albumin).
-Food companies need to make these changes by 2026, so up until then you will need to know how to read labels that comply with both the new and old laws.
-Allergy & Anaphylaxis Australia has Food Allergen Cards listing other words for the common allergens and foods the allergens may be in.
+The Plain English Allergen Labelling (PEAL) law means that the common names of food allergens must be listed on a food label. (for example the word egg rather than just the protein in egg which is albumin).
+Allergy & Anaphylaxis Australia has Food Allergen Cards for the common allergens and foods the allergens may be in.

 In the statement of ingredients, declarations must:

-The allergens must also be listed in a summary statement beginning with the word ‘contains’ next to the ingredient list.
+The allergens must also be listed in a summary statement beginning with the word ‘contains’ next to, but separate from the ingredient list.
 This could be above, below or on either side of the ingredient list.

-More information about the Food Standards Code is available from the FSANZ website.
+More information about the Food Standards Code is available from the FSANZ website: Food Standards Code.

 Confused about wheat and gluten?